NinaZumel/TwelveMedievalGhostStories/English/english.md

 answer my questions and tell me his name and the cause of his punishment and the remedy that belongs to it.”
-And he did so And the spirit, panting terribly and groaning, said, “Thus and thus did I, and for thus doing I have been excommunicated .
-1 Go therefore to a certain priest and ask him to absolve me.
+And he did so And the spirit, panting terribly and groaning, said, “Thus and thus did I, and for thus doing I have been excommunicated.<sup>1</sup> Go therefore to a certain priest and ask him to absolve me.
 And it behoves me to have the full number of nine times twenty masses celebrated for me.
 And now of two things you must choose one.
-Hither you shall come back to me on a certain night alone bringing to me the answer of those whose names I have given you; and I will tell you how you may be made whole, and in the mean time you need not fear the sight of a wood fire.2 Or otherwise your flesh
+Hither you shall come back to me on a certain night alone bringing to me the answer of those whose names I have given you; and I will tell you how you may be made whole, and in the mean time you need not fear the sight of a wood fire.<sup>2</sup> Or otherwise your flesh

 1. Great pains have been taken through- out to conceal the name of the ghost.
 He must have been a man of quality whose relatives might have objected to stories being told about him. — M.R.J.